ukaznil/nft-market/README.md

 | Entrepot    | &check; |         | &check;   |          | &check; | &check; |
 | Tofu        | &check; |         | &check;   |          | &check; | &check; |
 | PancakeSwap | &check; | &check; | &check;   |          | &check; | &check; |

+Other information may be provided in the future!

 ## Installation